TL;DR

 This is the most straightforward calculation:

 - Cover Amount: Aim to cover 50-70% of your gross monthly income.
-This level of cover is tax-free and ensures you can meet your essential outgoings without hardship.
+This level of cover is potentially tax-efficient and can help support you can meet your essential outgoings without hardship.

 - Deferred Period: Check your employer's sick pay policy and your emergency savings.
 If your work pays you for 6 months, choose a 6-month deferred period on your policy to keep premiums low.
 If you have no cover, you might need a 1-month period.

 These calculations can feel complex.
-A specialist protection broker like WeCovr can walk you through this process, using sophisticated tools to ensure every pound of your premium is working as hard as possible to protect you.
+A specialist protection specialist at WeCovr or one of our broker partners can walk you through this process, using sophisticated tools to help support every pound of your premium is working as hard as possible to protect you.

 Navigating the Market: How to Secure Your LCIIP Shield with WeCovr